 - Documenting your expenses and losses

-How Could an Accident Reconstruction Expert Help My Collision Case?
+How Could an Orlando Accident Reconstruction Expert Help My Collision Case?

-The attorneys from the Law Offices of Anidjar & Levine know the types of evidence we need to prove that negligence occurred, caused the collision, and led to your injuries.
-An accident reconstruction expert may help confirm your version of events and prove the other driver is liable for your losses.
+Our personal injury attorneys know the types of evidence we need to prove that negligence occurred, caused the collision, and led to your injuries.
+A crash reconstruction expert may help confirm your version of events and prove the other driver is liable for your losses.

-An accident reconstructionist uses the known facts of an accident to work backward to determine what happened.
-The evidence they may use to do this include:
+A collision reconstructionist uses the known facts of an accident to work backward to determine what happened.
+The evidence they may use to do this could include the following:

-- Tire marks and other evidence recorded in the police report
+- Skid marks and other evidence recorded in the police report

 - The damage to each involved vehicle

 The accident reconstruction investigators may be able to determine where the impact occurred, who violated traffic laws, and if there were contributing causes, such as speeding.

 In some cases, crash reconstruction provides us with the evidence necessary to recover the maximum compensation for our client.